openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 This profile supports two ways to represent and resolves the key required to validate the issuer signature of a SD-JWT-VC, web-based key resolution and x.509 certificates.

-* Web-based key resolution: The key used to validate the Issuer’s signature on the VC-SD-JWT MUST be obtained from the VC-SD-JWT issuer's metadata as defined in Section 5 of [!I-D.ietf-terbu-sd-jwt-vc].
+* Web-based key resolution: The key used to validate the Issuer’s signature on the VC-SD-JWT MUST be obtained from the VC-SD-JWT issuer's metadata as defined in Section 5 of [@!I-D.terbu-sd-jwt-vc].
 The JOSE header `kid` MUST be used to identify the respective key.
 * x.509 certificates: the VC-SD-JWT contains the issuer's certificate along with a trust chain in the `x5c` JOSE header.
 In this case, the `iss` value MUST be an URL with a FQDN matching a `dNSName` Subject Alternative Name (SAN) [@!RFC5280] entry in the leaf certificate.

 Note: The issuer MAY decide to support both options.
 In which case, it is at the discretion of the Wallet and the Verifier which key to use for the issuer signature validation.

 ### Cryptographic Holder Binding between VC and VP

-* For Cryptographic Holder Binding, an HB-JWT as defined in [!I-D.ietf-terbu-sd-jwt-vc] MUST always be present when presenting a VC-SD-JWT.
+* For Cryptographic Holder Binding, an HB-JWT as defined in [@!I-D.terbu-sd-jwt-vc] MUST always be present when presenting a VC-SD-JWT.

 # Crypto Suites